mereluo/IOS101-Prework/README.md

 The following **required** functionality is completed:

-- [:white_check_mark:] Users are see a screen with three labels and a button
+- [✅] Users are seeing a screen with three labels and a button
-- [:white_check_mark:] Tapping the button changes the screen color to a random color
+- [✅] Tapping the button changes the screen color to a random color

 ## Video Walkthrough

 ## App Brainstorming (Step 4)
-1. Notion
+1. **Notion**

 - Customizable workspaces for different projects
 - Rich media embeddings (images, code blocks, databases)

-2. Spotify
+2. **Spotify**

 - Smart music recommendations
-- Creat different lists to share with friends
+- Create different lists to share with friends

 **App Idea: Smart Study Planner**
 Description: